-The art of writing probably grew out of pictographs and its growth can be traced back to the dawn of civilized man Rebuses.
+The art of writing probably grew out of pictographs and its growth can be traced back to the dawn of civilized man.
+Rebuses. $\frac{4 \cdot 12}{\text{Example of rebus}}$ Cryptanalysis - and psychoanalysis - in the Bible.
+Nebuchadnezzar and his dream.
+Daniel, Chapter 2: 3,4,5,6,7,8,9,10,11.
+Belshazzar - Daniel, Chapter 5: 1-5, 25-30 Read from Bible - Daniel MENE, MENE, TEKEL (PERES Belshazzar and "The Handwriting on the Wall".

-4 12 Example of rebus. (p 2)

-Cryptanalysis - and psychoanalysis - in the Bible

-Nebuchadnezzar and his dream Daniel, Chapter 2: 3,4,5,6,7,8,9,10,11.

-Belshazzar - Danieł, Chapter 5.
-1-5, 25-30

-Read from Bible - Daniel

-(UPHARS IN

-MENE, MENE, TEKEL (PERES

-Belshazzar and "The Handwriting on the Wall".

-Daniel - The first cryptanalyst (B C 570-569)

-The Second Psychoanalyst or interpreter of dreams Joseph was first Instances of actual cipher in the Bible:
+Daniel - The first cryptanalyst (B.C.
+570-569) The Second Psychoanalyst or interpreter of dreams.
+Joseph was first.
+Instances of actual cipher in the Bible:

-Jeremiah 25:26 51:41

-2 Scytale

-Some history from British Manual of Cryptography
+Jeremiah 25:26 51:41 2 Scytale Some history from British Manual of Cryptography.
 Scytale - Spartan Ephors send messages to commanders in field.
 Example from Grecian history.
 Greek at Court of Persian King Darius--message to colleague Aristagoras in Greece.

-Conveying info in wartime by bundles of ribands of different colors, notches on stick, knots tied in various ways.
-Fires or beacons--all nations of antiquity Polybuis describes system used by Greeks--co-ordinate system--Letters divided into groups of five and the number of fires lit in two separate places denoted the group of letters and the position of the letter in that group.
-Fires as late as 1746 in Italy to signal, code given to General the Marquis de Mirepoix in command mixed corps French, Spanish and Genoese troops, still in existence

-In Africa--beating of drums--only chiefs of tribes and headman initiated.
+Conveying info in wartime by bundles of ribands of different colors, notches on stick, knots tied in various ways Fires or beacons--all nations of antiquity.
+Polybule describes system used by Greeks--co-ordinate system--Letters divided into groups of five and the number of fires lit in two separate places denoted the REF ID:A38523 group of letters and the position of the letter in that group.
+Fires as late as 1746 in Italy to signal; code given to General the Marquis de Mirepoix in command mixed corps French, Spanish and Genoese troops, still in existence.
+In Africa -- beating of drums -- only chiefs of tribes and headman initiated.
 Ceasar's cipher - invented and used many centuries earlier in various countries -- by Carthagenians and Phoenicians.
-Used by Germans in 1870-71 and by British forces during S African war

-The only systems known to have been employed between time of Julius Caesar and the beginning of the 16th Century are two:

-- l 1 = . a = : e = :. o = :: u = : :
+Used by Germans in 1879-71 and by British forces during S African war The only systems known to have been employed between time of Julius Caesar and the beginning of the 16th Century are two: - l i = . a = : e = :. o = :: u = :.: Th; t::wn c:p.t. .l:t; d - 2.
+System in which consonants remain unaltered but the vowels are replaced by the immediately following consonant.

-Th:. t::wn c:p.t: :1:t:.d

-- 2 System in which consonants remain unaltered but the vowels are replaced by the immediately following consonant

 For many centuries after Roman invasion British crypt almost entirely neglected, one reason being that the art of secret writing was long regarded as an invention of the Evil One.
-There are many instances of students of it being accused of sorcery, among whom may be mentioned Trithemius the Abbe of Spanheim . .

-p.
-6 - British Manual of Cryptography Read.

-Viete - Then about him P 6 British Manual.
+There are many instances of students of it being accused of sorcery, among whom may be mentioned Trithemius the Abbe of Spanheim . . . p.
+6 - British Manual of Cryptography.
+Read Viete - Then about him.
+P. 6 British Manual.

-Correspondence between Court of Spain Henri IV (1553-1610) and Chiefs

-Anti-Royalists in France.

-RUNES on a stone in front of Gripsholm Castle near Stockholm

-A.S "Rune" - "a secret, a myster " "Magic".
+Correspondence between Court of Spain Henri IV (1553-1610) and Chiefs Anti-Royalists in France.
+RUNES on a stone in front of Gripsholm Castle near Stockholm.
+A.6 "Rune" - "a secret, a myster."
+"Magic".

-Any of the characters of the alphabet formerly in general use by the Teutonic, of Germanic, peoples from about the 3d Century A.D

-Blocked out portion -- another type of "Ruin"

-Beginnings of modern cryptology can be traced back to the days of the early years of the 15th Century, when it was extensively employed by the princes and chancerries of the Papal States

-For example, see this alphabet of 1401!
+Any of the characters of the alphabet formerly in general use by the Teutonic, of Germanic, peoples from about the 3d Century A.D.
+Blocked out portion -- another type of "Ruin" Beginnings of modern cryptology can be traced back to the days of the early years of the 15th Century, when it was extensively employed by the princes and chancerfies of the Papal States.
+For example, see this alphabet of 1401:

-- 4.10 Cipher alphabet of 1401) - 245 2 Trithemus - 1518
+4.10 Cipher alphabet of 1401) 245.2 Trithemuis - 1518.

+. ·

+1

+1

 Abbe of Spanheim

-151 Trithemian Oath.
+151 Trithemian Oath

 Present oath Back up by P.L.
-513 - now USC 798
+513 - now USC 798.

-We administer a special oath to everybody who comes into the field.
+We administer a special oath to everybody who comes into the field. lat slide - 242.

-1st slide - 242